Mount Bromo on a Budget: Free Entrance and No Crowds!

 Do NOT book online – prices are inflated.
 Just turn up and negotiate with guesthouse owners directly.

 I stayed in one of the guesthouses on the main street (Jalan Raya Bromo).
-I don’t think it even had a name, isn’t even on Google Maps.
+I don’t think it even had a name, isn’t on Google Maps either.
 Most are like that.

 Combine Bromo with Madakaripura Waterfall

 Coincidentally, the highest waterfall in Java is located on the slopes of Mount Bromo.
 Madakaripura is an awesome place!
-Don’t miss this exhilarating experience.
+Don’t miss the exhilarating experience that it offers!

 You can easily combine them by going to the waterfall in the early afternoon, spending the night in Cemoro Lawang, witnessing the sunrise at Bromo, and getting back to Probolinggo before noon.